vpnry/dhammafts-dev-code/README.md

-# dhammafts-dev-code
+Dev code files, behind-the-scenes of this [dhamma full text search app](https://sadhu.herokuapp.com).

-Dev code for dhammafts app
+Warning: They files are not yet organized properly.